2022 Update: After the 2017 ban (described below), Soylent returned to Canada in 2020.

 Have you heard about this “Soylent” beverage that’s been working its way around the internet?

-I would have never known about this toxic beverage the design team who built the first bit of our Academy of Culinary Nutrition website, hadn’t asked me about it.
+I would have never known about this toxic beverage if the design team who built the first bit of our Academy of Culinary Nutrition website hadn’t asked me about it.

 This drink was first introduced through a Kickstarter campaign (that I won’t link to) and will either end in a recall due to anal leakage or starch overload, or be the next horrendous drink to be pushed by dieticians who also believe that Ensure can stand up to a complete meal any day (or for any disease).